 experiences.
 They'll never fully relax for fear that they're not performing

-if they can't!
-These nagging sensations reinvigorate their disease
+can't!
+These nagging sensations feel shameful, and reinvigorate their

-Selflessness is just a lofty word for codependency,
+codependent behaviors.
+Selflessness is just a lofty euphemism for

 and it's dysfunctional.

 defenses like crisis/chaos addictions,

 they're running from internal distress.
 Constantly responding to the